sktime/skbase/docs/source/contribute/development/developer_guide/creating_docs.rst

     :term:`the link text <the glossary term>`

-In the event a term is not already in the glossary, developers should add the term to the glossary (sktime/docs/source/glossary.rst) and include a reference (as shown above) to the added term.
+In the event a term is not already in the glossary, developers should add the term to the :ref:`glossary` and include a reference (as shown above) to the added term.

 Likewise, a developer can link to a particular area of the user guide by including an explicit cross-reference and following the steps for referencing in Sphinx